Six Reasons Why We Loathe Waiting

 - The wait is unfair – Studies have shown unfair waits to be more anxiety-inducing than equitable ones.
 Watching people cut in line or buy their way out of things causes considerably more anxiety than waiting with other people in a more fair and balanced manner.
 If the wait itself is unfair or seemingly random, such as ones caused by a traffic accident or natural disaster, then the perception of the time we are waiting as well as the stress associated with it can be more severe as well.

 - You’re alone – “Solo waits” have been shown to seem longer than more social lines.
 Most likely due to being able to commiserate with others and the distraction that conversation provides, talking to others (even if it means texting) can be an effective means of passing the time.

 Waiting is something that we have to endure every day of our lives.
-At Sovereign Health, we recognize how vital patience is on the road to recovery, incorporating mindfulness based therapies and therapeutic activities such as yoga and meditation into our treatment programs.
+We recognize how vital patience is on the road to recovery, incorporating mindfulness based therapies and therapeutic activities such as yoga and meditation into our treatment programs.
 Our Utah-based White River Academy emphasizes the development of life skills such as patience and tenacity, equipping our students with the skills they need to maintain a lasting recovery.
 If you would like to learn more, feel free to browse the rest of our site or contact us today.